-For the year ended December 31, 2014, the named executive officers, or NEOs, for our General Partner were Wouter T. van Kempen, CEO (Principal Executive Officer), William S. Waldheim, President, Sean P. O'Brien, Group Vice President and CFO (Principal Financial Officer), Rose M. Robeson, former Senior Vice President and CFO (former Principal Financial Officer), and Michael S. Richards, Vice President, General Counsel and Secretary.
+For the year ended December 31, 2015, the named executive officers, or NEOs, of our General Partner were Wouter T. van Kempen, CEO (Principal Executive Officer), William S. Waldheim, former President, Sean P. O'Brien, Group Vice President and CFO (Principal Financial Officer), and Michael S. Richards, Vice President, General Counsel and Secretary.
 Certain of these NEOs allocate their time between managing our business and affairs and the business and affairs of DCP Midstream, LLC as indicated in the table below.
 We expect that the amount of time these certain NEOs devote to our business may increase or decrease in future periods driven by the needs and demands of our ongoing business.

-The following table presents the estimated percentage of time ("time allocation") that the General Partner's NEOs devoted to the Partnership during the year ended December 31, 2014:
+The following table presents the estimated percentage of time ("time allocation") that the General Partner's NEOs devoted to the business of the Partnership relative to the total time each NEO devoted to the businesses of the Partnership and DCP Midstream, LLC in the aggregate during the year ended December 31, 2015:

-NEO Time Devoted to the Partnership Position with DCP Midstream GP, LLC Position with DCP Midstream, LLC Wouter T. van Kempen 25% Chairman of the Board and Chief Executive Officer Chairman of the Board, President, and Chief Executive Officer William S. Waldheim 100% President Group Vice President, DCP Midstream Partners Sean P. O'Brien 25% Group Vice President and Chief Financial Officer Group Vice President and Chief Financial Officer Rose M. Robeson 100% Former Senior Vice President and Chief Financial Officer N/A Michael S. Richards 90% Vice President, General Counsel and Secretary Vice President and Deputy General Counsel
+NEO Time Allocated to the Partnership Position with DCP Midstream GP, LLC Position with DCP Midstream, LLC Wouter T. van Kempen 40% Chairman of the Board, Chief Executive Officer, and President Chairman of the Board, Chief Executive Officer, and President William S. Waldheim 100% Former President Former Group Vice President, DCP Midstream Partners Sean P. O'Brien 40% Group Vice President and Chief Financial Officer Group Vice President and Chief Financial Officer Michael S. Richards 75% Vice President, General Counsel and Secretary Vice President and Deputy General Counsel

 The General Partner has not entered into employment agreements with any of the NEOs.
 The reimbursement for compensation of NEOs devoting less than a majority of their time to our operations and management is based on the percentage of time allocated to us during a period and is included in the fixed general and administrative fee that we pay to DCP Midstream, LLC pursuant to the terms of the Services Agreement.
-Each of Messrs. van Kempen and O'Brien devoted approximately 25% of his time to our business in 2014.
-Messrs. van Kempen and O'Brien do not receive any separate amounts of compensation for their services to our business or as executive officers of our General Partner and we do not pay any compensation amounts to Messrs. van Kempen and O'Brien except for amounts directly reimbursed through the general and administrative fee that we pay to DCP Midstream, LLC pursuant to the terms of the Services Agreement.
-In 2014, the fixed general and administrative fee we paid to DCP Midstream, LLC included an aggregate of \$700,000 as reimbursement for the time allocated to our business by Messrs. van Kempen and O'Brien.
+Each of Messrs. van Kempen and O'Brien devoted approximately 40% of his time to our business in 2015.
+The compensation committee of DCP Midstream, LLC's board of directors has the ultimate decision-making authority with respect to the total compensation paid to Messrs. van Kempen and O'Brien.
+Messrs. van Kempen and O'Brien do not receive any separate amounts of compensation from us for their services to our business or as executive officers of our General Partner and we do not pay any compensation amounts to Messrs. van Kempen and O'Brien except for amounts reimbursed through the general and administrative fee that we pay to DCP Midstream, LLC pursuant to the terms of the Services Agreement.
+In 2015, the fixed general and administrative fee we paid to DCP Midstream, LLC included reimbursement for the time allocated to our business by Mr. van Kempen of \$1,000,000 and Mr. O'Brien of \$400,000.

-Each of Messrs. van Kempen and O'Brien expects to devote approximately 40% of his time to our matters in 2015.
-We will reimburse DCP Midstream, LLC for that portion of time pursuant to the Services Agreement, which we expect to be an aggregate of approximately \$1,400,000.
+Each of Messrs. van Kempen and O'Brien expects to devote approximately 40% of his time to our matters in 2016.
+We will reimburse DCP Midstream, LLC for such portion of their time pursuant to the Services Agreement, which we expect to be an aggregate amount of approximately \$1,550,000.